-Even though the old journalism saw “if it bleeds, it leads” largely holds true, reporters still have to be sensitive as to how they describe gruesome scenes of violence.
+Even though the old journalism adage “if it bleeds, it leads” largely holds true, reporters still have to be sensitive as to how they describe gruesome scenes of violence.

 Case in point: The Northern Star, a Brisbane-area newspaper, wrongly reported details of how a murdered woman was found, upsetting her family and breaking the Australian Press Council’s standards.